Mexican Border War: The Borderlands

 The 1910s saw escalated violence between Anglo-Americans and Mexican-Americans in Texas.
-There were numerous instances violence, including lynchings, against Mexicans by vigilantes, and law enforcement, such as the Texas Rangers.
+There were numerous instances of violence, including lynchings, against Mexicans by vigilantes, and law enforcement, such as the Texas Rangers.
 Violence was at its highest from 1915 to 1919, in response to the Plan de San Diego by Mexican and Tejano insurgents to conquer Texas.
 This further increased the prevalence of anti-Mexican sentiment.
 At least 300 Mexican Americans were killed in Texas during the 1910s, with total estimates ranging from hundreds to thousands killed.
 At least 100 Mexican Americans were lynched in the 1910s, mostly in Texas.
-20 percent of all recorded lynching's of Mexicans in the United States occurred between 1910 and 1920.
+20 percent of all recorded lynchings of Mexicans in the United States occurred between 1910 and 1920.
 About 400 Anglo-Texans were also killed total in unrest and attacks along the border during the 1910s, and much property was destroyed.

-World War I

-World War I, also known as the Great War (1914–18) was the first war that involved most if not all major countries throughout the world such as Germany, Turkey and Austria-Hungary which were the enemy forces and France, Great Britain, Russia, Italy, Japan and later on the United States that made up the allied forces.
-In 1914, Germany demanded that Russia immobilize their forces and France to do nothing of Germany invades Russia and neither countries agreed.
-This altercation on 1 August 1914 started the declaration of war against Russia and France and started the mobilization of armed forces from Germany.
-Entering 1915, the allied forces were accomplishing nothing and the central powers were still strong.
-For the next 2 years, nothing outstanding happened until Germany started sinking merchant ships (unrestricted submarine warfare) around 1917 that had United States citizens aboard.
-This caused the United States to enter World War I on the allied side on 6 April 1917.
-With defeat eminent and multiple central power empires collapsing, the leader of Germany, Kaiser Wilhelm was forces to resign on 9 November 1918.
-The end of World War I ultimately caused the collapse of the Russian Empire, German Empire, Austria-Hungary Empire, the Ottoman Empire and most dictatorships throughout the world at the time.

 Occupation of Veracruz

-In 1914, Mexico arrested some American sailors that were in the wrong part of the city.
-After they were released, Mexican authorities forgot a 21 gun salute which then led to a 7-month occupation of Veracruz that killed hundreds on both sides of the conflict.